mrquincle/mrquincle.github.io/_posts/2020-05-16-playing-with-dmx.markdown

 sudo raspi-config
 ```

-Disable here the boot messages, but not the device itself.
+Disable the boot messages, but not the device itself.

-Also in `/boot/cmdline.txt` remove the console parameter.
+To be sure, in `/boot/cmdline.txt` remove the console parameter.
 I don't know if this is actually necessary, because it already has `plymouth.ignore-serial-consoles`.
 I also didn't find getty on the serial line and no `/etc/inittab` file.
 None of the processes was using `ttyAMA0` (quick check with `ps`).
 I've executed the following anyway:

 ```
 sudo systemctl disable serial-getty@ttyAMA0.service